zxyAnkh/NightRun-Maven/ReadMe.txt

 Controller:AdminController, UserController - just like dao & service

 Administrator:
-	-run's data can be searched by datetime or keyword(user'no no or user' name), user's management(only add users now) -administrator can uplopd an excel(only have user'no & user's name) to add users -there's 9 branchs so that I need a class to make sure the administrator only can controll his branch's users users(github.com/zxyAnkh/ZUCC_NightRun_Client):
+	-run's data can be searched by datetime or keyword(user'no or user' name), user's management(add/delete/'search') -administrator can uplopd an excel(only have user'no & user's name) to add users -there's 9 branchs so that I need a class to make sure the administrator only can control his branch's users users(github.com/zxyAnkh/ZUCC_NightRun_Client):
 	json in html and client parse the json